NathanKong06/Traveling-Salesman-2-Opt-Anytime-Algorithm/README.md

 - Current best length prints to the console.
 - Close the plot window or press Ctrl+C to stop.

+## Fast Mode (Non‑Visualization Mode)

+You can optionally run the solver in **fast mode**, which disables live plotting for maximum speed:

+- The solver prints only improved tour lengths
+- The best tour found so far is always stored
+- Whenever a new best tour appears, a static plot is saved as `best_tour.png`
+- This is useful for large numbers of cities where real‑time animation becomes slow
+- The speed increase is extremely large compared to Live Visualization

 ## Live Visualization

 The plot window shows: